ZelkZelk/txrx/README.md

 ## Getting started

-We recommend to check out the instuctions at the [ToxRox Ejector Project](https://github.com/ZelkZelk/txrx-ejector).
+We recommend to check out the instructions at the [ToxRox Ejector Project](https://github.com/ZelkZelk/txrx-ejector).

-By following its instructions, you will get an `ejected` ToxRox project ready to build upon.
+By following the ejector `setup`, you will get an `ejected` **ToxRox** project ready to build upon.